mhtess/elephants/models/elephants-coord-lifted-simulations.md

 In this case, we assume that movement cannot occur in the case of S-coordination such that GEN outscopes AND, that is, the surface scope is the only scope allowed (with some very high probability = `.999`).
 Movement in other cases is still allowed, and is costly.
+This is more consistent with the assumptions made in `elephants-coord-simulations.Rmd`.

-Varying the cost of the utterance:
+Varying the cost multiplier:

 ![](elephants-coord-lifted-simulations_files/figure-gfm/case3.cost-1.png)<!-- -->